chef/chef/DOC_CHANGES.md

 The default behavior is for the node to save all the attribute data.
 This can be ensured by setting your whitelist filter to `nil`.

 Note that only the keys in this has will be used.
 If the values are anything other than a hash, they are ignored.
 You cannot magically morph these config options into a blacklist by putting `false` as a value in the whitelist.

+We recommend only using `automatic_attribute_whitelist` to reduce the size of the system data being stored for nodes, and discourage the use of the other attribute whitelists except by advanced users.